k2fintech-gmbh/docs/src/client-requests.md

 ### read

 set mark "read" to a message
+also set "viewed" mark if message has reaction for message author

 | Field      | Type    | Example | Possible Values |
 | ---------- | ------- | ------- | --------------- |